home page this is my about page types of repairs I do information and my policies contact me related sites and resources

 ABOUT JOHN F. KURDZIONAK and his clock repair business

 I have been around the clock and watch business all my life.
 My Father began repairing watches and clocks as a hobby in the 1960s, and by the time I was born in 1971, he was operating a small watch and clock repair shop in our basement.
+My first words were "tick tock", and before I was 10 years old, my father had taught me how to take apart watches and clocks and put them back together.

 My father's "basement" clock and watch repair business grew so much, that in 1981 he left his full time job as a high school science teacher in the Medford, MA school system, and began repairing watches and clocks full-time in our home for several Boston-area jewelry stores and private clientele.
-In the early 1980s, I spent countless hours in that shop, watching him and helping him.
+In the 1980s, I spent countless hours in that shop, watching him and helping him.

 August, 1996: John F. Kurdzionak about to run a Cog Railway locomotive to the summit of Mt.
 Washington, NH.